 The IFRC's learning platform provided a robust catalogue of 650 learning resources, including courses, documents, videos and webinars, to more than 300K active users across the IFRC network.
 The platform hosted virtual learning programmes and delivered training and information to the IFRC, along with staff and volunteers in all 192 National Societies.
-The IFRC hosts the Risk-informed Early Action Partnership (REAP), which brings together organizations from the climate, humanitarian and development communities to scale up early action by 2025, as a concrete solution to global climate emergency.
+In addition, the IFRC hosted the Risk-informed Early Action Partnership (REAP).
+The partnership aims to encourage 80 National Societies to take early anticipatory action by 2025, by identifying synergies and connections across the humanitarian sector.